Computer-Programming-aka-Uniwa/-1_Intro/README.md

-# Intro to C Programming Language - University Assignment
+# Intro in C - University Assignment

 For the detailed Documentation, click the link:
 [Documentation](Documentation/ATHANASIOU_19390005.pdf)